by Tammy Taylor~

 Although we certainly can’t afford to eat bacon often, I have a couple of families saving their bacon grease for me.
 It’s a necessary ingredient in my Buttermilk Biscuits and homemade Sandwich Bread too.
-So I very much appreciate their saving their bacon byproduct for me.
+So I very much appreciate their saving this bacon byproduct for me.
 But recently when I was making a batch of mayonnaise I wondered… Hummmm…

-When I may homemade mayonnaise I typically use 1/2 olive oil and 1/2 another kind of oil.
+When I make homemade mayonnaise I typically use 1/2 olive oil and 1/2 another kind of oil.
 But I wondered, what if I used 1/2 olive oil (or melted coconut oil) and 1/2 bacon grease?
 Oh man, I’ve gotta try that, who doesn’t love the flavor of bacon??!!
 And Bacon-Flavored Mayonnaise?
 BACONNAISE!
 Yeah, I’m *so* gonna do that.

 So I brought out the few simple ingredients necessary for my mayo: one of our hen’s large eggs, lemon juice, bacon grease, olive oil, salt and mustard powder.
 I cracked the egg into a wide-mouth repurposed jar and added the lemon juice.
 Then I gave ’em a light mix together and let the mixture sit out on the counter for about 10 minutes to attain room temperature.
 I dunno, I’ve read that’s a necessary step so I always do it.
 I also measured out my bacon grease & sat it on the counter as well for it to warm up a bit.